Soengmou/Abandoned-Places-in-the-world/README.md

 And show on the Google Map!

 1.I.M.
-Cooling Tower in Charleroi，Belgium
+Cooling Tower in Charleroi,Belgium
-2.
+2.Hashima in Nagasaki,Japan
 ___________________________

 Ond day one place if free.
 Thanks!